moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

  sudo apt remove python-mpmath

-MoveIt!
-IKFast Installation
+MoveIt IKFast Installation
 ---------------------------
-Install the MoveIt!
-IKFast package either from debs or from source.
+Install the MoveIt IKFast package either from debs or from source.

 **Binary Install**: ::